Bobby Simpson (Home and Away): 1988–1995

 Tom (Roger Oakley) and Pippa Fletcher (Vanessa Downing) arrive with their foster children to take a look at the caravan park, Bobby is hiding in one in of the vans with the help of Neville (Frank Lloyd) and Floss McPhee (Sheila Kennelly), after being accused of breaking into Donald Fisher's house.
 Neville and Floss try to keep her away from Alf and the Fletchers, as they do not want any more trouble.
 Bobby sees Sally Fletcher (Kate Ritchie) snooping, Bobby tries to make an escape but knocks over little Sally in the process.
 Bobby tries to get Sally to keep quiet and runs off.
-She is later caught by Tom and Frank when Sally identifies the girl who pushed her, and is placed under citizens arrest by Fisher who has been searching for her due to his suspicions about her robbing him.
+She is later caught by Tom and Frank when Sally identifies the girl who pushed her, and is placed under citizens arrest by Mr Fisher, who has been searching for her due to his suspicions about her robbing him.
 She is then handed over to the police.

 Bobby decides to harass the Fletcher girls at the beach and blames their family for her earlier arrest.
 The night the Fletchers move into the caravan park house, one of the vans burst into flames.
 The blame is immediately pointed at Bobby, but she is adamant she has done anything wrong.
-Fisher tries to have her arrested again as he wants to see justice, but Tom and Pippa refuse to press charges as they believe Bobby is innocent.
+Mr Fisher tries to have her arrested again as he wants to see justice, but Tom and Pippa refuse to press charges as they believe Bobby is innocent.
 Pippa starts to feel sorry for Bobby and offers her a chance to live in one of the caravans free of charge, which Bobby refuses, as she does not want to be seen as anyone's charity case.
 However, Steven Matheson (Adam Willits), comes to her defence when she is harassed by Lance Smart (Peter Vroom) and Martin Dibble (Craig Thomson) on the beach.
 Bobby soon befriends Steven and as a result she decides to accept Pippa's offer.
 But Carly Morris (Sharyn Hodgson), objects to Bobby staying in the caravan park and a fight breaks out between them just as a man from community services stops by to assess the Fletchers living arrangements.
 Bobby feels guilty that she might be responsible for splitting the family up, so she goes to the city to convince Tarquin Pearce (John O'Brien), the man from the department not to take the kids away from Tom and Pippa.